dwyl/elixir-auth-google/create-google-app-guide.md

-to creating a Google App from scratch so that you can obtain the API keys to add Google OAuth2 Authentication to your Elixir App. <br />
+to creating a Google App from scratch so that you can obtain the API keys to add Google OAuth2 Authentication to your Elixir App and save the credentials to environment variables.<br />
-It follows the official docs:
-https://developers.google.com/identity/sign-in/web/server-side-flow <br />
+Our guide follows the _official_ docs: https://developers.google.com/identity/sign-in/web/server-side-flow <br />
-But adds detail to the steps that are otherwise confusing.
+We've added detail and screenshots to the steps because some people have found the official Google API docs confusing. <br />
-The guide is checked periodically by the @dwyl team/community, but Google are known to occasionally change their UI/Workflow, so if anything has changed, or there are extra/fewer steps, [please let us know!](https://github.com/dwyl/elixir-auth-google/issues)
+_This_ guide is checked periodically by the @dwyl team/community, but Google are known to occasionally change their UI/Workflow, so if anything has changed, or there are extra/fewer steps, [please let us know!](https://github.com/dwyl/elixir-auth-google/issues)